aijose/CarND-Advanced-Lane-Lines/project_report.md

   lane lines.
 To overcome this the lower Sobel threshold was increased sufficiently exclude the dark lines while retaining lane lines.

-While the current project achieves satisfactory results, it is not perfect.
+While the current project achieves satisfactory results, it is not without shortcomings.
 Some of the shortcomings of the current approach are outlined below, along with ideas for improving the algorithm:

 * The current approach assumes that the lane curve does not have multiple peaks or troughs.
 For some winding roads a second order polynomial may not be adequate